-This Shrimp and Okra Gumbo is a rich, cozy, deeply flavored pot of comfort made with a dark, slow-cooked roux, tender shrimp, and perfectly simmered okra.
-It’s classic Louisiana flavor without the fuss — simple ingredients, big payoff, and the kind of one-pot dinner that tastes even better the next day!
+This easy Shrimp and Okra Gumbo is a rich, smoky pot of Louisiana comfort made simple.
+With a dark, simple-to-master roux, tender shrimp, and golden roasted okra, you get big-batch flavor with zero kitchen drama.
+It’s a one-pot meal that's perfect for a cozy weeknight and tastes even better the next day!

 Let's get started!